garrandall/popular-music-data/tracks/you-re-throwing-a-good-love-away-the-spinners.md

 You're throwin' my love away!
 Save it for a rainy day.
-Ahhh,
+Ah,
 I wonder...
 I wonder...
 If I showed you the way,
 Would you love me today,
 Somewhere in your future?

-Ahhhh baby,
+Ah baby,
-Ahh, yOu don't' know,
+Ah, yOu don't' know,
 YOu don't' know,
 YOu don't' know,
 No no no no no no, no.

 I'm a good man.
-I love you you, ahh ahh ahh.
+I love you you, ah ah ah.

 Woah, I'm a good man,
 Ask your friends.